RDS-37: Analysis

-The thermonuclear weapons race between the United States and the Soviet Union exceeded all expectations set out before the scientists who took part.
+The thermonuclear weapons race between the United States and the Soviet Union progressed beyond the initial expectations of the participating scientists.
 The successful and promising work from both the United States and the Soviet Union spurred each country to push for more powerful weapons, as the floodgates of thermonuclear weapon potential had been opened.
-This was, of course, entirely the norm at the time considering that the Cold War was in full swing.
+This was the norm at the time considering that the Cold War was in full swing.
 It was a significant boost to Soviet morale knowing that the Soviet Union's physicists, engineers, scientist, and great minds were able to not only compete with the Americans, but also able to outperform them in some key areas of weapon and technological development.

 The RDS program gave rise to the genius of Andrei Sakharov, who undoubtedly was the driving force behind the Soviet thermonuclear weapons development program.
 During his time at Design Bureau 11, Sakharov formulated the most critical ideas for the advancement of Soviet thermonuclear projects.
 RDS-37 gave Sakharov a lot of credibility and prestige among his co-workers and superiors.
 Following his success, he was given more autonomy in his research and made significant contributions in the realm of nuclear weaponry (and industry).
 His studies and theories on magnetic plasma confinement and on the magnetic thermonuclear reactor eventually led to the introduction of large electromagnetic pulse devices and laser fusion.
 Many of Sakharov's works and proposed ideas during his time working on the RDS projects are still ongoing today.